dmillard/eigengdb/README.rst

 ------------

 It is important to use the python/pip version which corresponds to your GDB installation.
-You can find out more information using the `python` command in GDB.
+You can find out more information using the :code:`python` command in GDB.
 For example, from GDB repl, you can find where GDB python will search for packages.